What are the hardest undergraduate degrees? You may think it’s one of those convoluted STEM degrees —and you might be right anyway.

 Astronomy involves the study of clouds, (for example, planets, space rocks, and stars) and related marvels like supernovae and dark openings.
-Understudies in this field commonly should take classes in calculus, math, software engineering, physics, astronomy, cosmology, and planetary geology.
+Understudies in this field should commonly take classes in calculus, math, software engineering, physics, astronomy, cosmology, and planetary geology.

 Normal Hours Spent Preparing for Class Each Week: 18.62

-Like cosmology undergraduates, physics undergraduates spend somewhat more than 18 hours and 30 minutes each week preparing for courses.
+Like cosmology undergraduates, physics undergraduates spend more than 18 hours and 30 minutes each week preparing for courses.

 In a physics degree, understudies discover the development and properties of matter, just as the ideas of power and vitality.
 Regular courses shrouded in classes are quantum physics, power, magnesium, vibrations and waves, thermodynamics, and gravity.

 Also read Top 10 Prestigious Engineering Universities in Africa